NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----

 A field construct may be copied with its `~Field.copy` method.
-This produces a deep copy, i.e. the new field construct is completely independent of the original field.
+This produces a "deep copy", i.e. the new field construct is completely independent of the original field.

 .. code:: python